Siroccomeister/atarigo/projects/en/docs/blog/posts/post3.md

 •	**Ethics for a changing world**.
 When the ground shifts rapidly, ethical leadership ensures that change benefits not just organizations but also communities and society.
 It turns progress—from global trade shifts to AI—into something inclusive, responsible, and empowering, rather than divisive or exploitative.
 Ethical leaders ask, “How can this change improve lives for all and serve the greater good?”.

-These are the 5Cs that trigger my enthusiasm and help me build such valuable bridges :
+And here are the 5Cs that trigger my enthusiasm and help me build such valuable bridges :
 - Inspire with **C**onfidence,
 - Lead with **C**ourage,
 - Drive by **C**ommitment,